rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OpynInteractions.md

 ### ```getOtoken(address oTokenFactory, address collateral, address underlying, address strikeAsset, uint256 strike, uint256 expiration,bool isPut) external view returns address ``` ***View***

 This function returns an oToken from the opyn-rysk gamma otoken factory.
 If the otoken does not exist then it returns the zero address.
 The strike is passed in in oToken (e8) decimals.

+### ``` function redeemToAddress(address gammaController, address marginPool, address series, uint256 amount, address recipient) external returns uint256``` ***Direct NonTrustedAccessible***

+After an option expires this function allows a user to redeem their payout if the option expired in the money to a specified recipient address.
+If the option expired OTM then it returns nothing.
+This function should not settle vaults.
+Sending funds to the specified recipient.